alitayin/ChronikCache/README.md

 ### Address & Script Handling

-ChronikCache provides fluent interfaces for both addresses and scripts:
+ChronikCache provides fluent interfaces for addresses, scripts and tokens:

 ```javascript
 // Retrieve transaction history for an address